lzqsd/InverseRenderingOfIndoorScene/README.md

 ## Train and test on Garon19 [2] dataset

 ## Differences from the original
+The current implementation has 2 major differences from the original CVPR20 implementation.
+* In the new models, we do not use spherical Gaussian parameters generated from optimization for supervision.
+That is mainly because the optimization proceess is time consuming and we have not finished that process yet.
+We will update the code once it is done.
+* The resolution of the second cascade is changed from 480x640 to 240x320.
+We find that the networks can generate smoother results with smaller resolution.

 ## Reference
 [1] Dai, A., Chang, A. X., Savva, M., Halber, M., Funkhouser, T., & Nießner, M. (2017).
 Scannet: Richly-annotated 3d reconstructions of indoor scenes.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 5828-5839).